 STEM

-Exciting from the first page (a fire breathing science experiment!!), this awesome new STEM chapter book series is hard to put down.
-There are many thingshappening in Kate’s busy life every day but no matter if she’s dealing with science, the school play, or friends, she’s a determined problem solver.
+Exciting from the first page (a fire breathing science experiment!!), these awesome new STEM chapter books for 4th graders are hard to put down.
+There are many things happening in Kate’s busy life every day but no matter if she’s dealing with science, the school play, or friends, she’s a determined problem solver.
 When she tries to figure out who is sabotaging the school musical, it’s going to take all her skills to find the culprit.

 HUMOR